polarityjam/polarityjam/docs/Web-App.rst

-Assume that there is an expected direction, for instance, in case of nuclei-Golgi polarity we might expect polarization against blood flow, we can derive a measure of the deviation of the observed direction from the expected direction, which is called the V-score.
+Assume that there is an expected direction, for instance, in case of nuclei-Golgi polarity we might expect polarization against blood flow, we can derive a measure of the deviation of the observed direction from the expected direction, which is called the V-score :cite:t:`jammalamadaka2001topics`.
 The V-score is defined as

 .. math::